 In VectorStyler, most panels can be docked in both horizontal or vertical modes.
 The content of horizontal and vertical states of the same panel may differ substantially.
 By default, all panels are in vertical mode.
 Typically, panels that do not display lists are suitable for horizontal docking (and horizontal mode).
 For example: the Layers, Appearance or Presets panels do not support horizontal modes, while the Stroke, Transform or Color panels do.

 Most of the panels in VectorStyler also provide an additional menu of panel specific options.
 This menu can be accessed from the menu button located at the top-right corner of the panel.
 The following example shows three floating panels and a panel option menu: (A) the gradient panel, (B) the brush panel, (C) the alignment panel, (D) the options menu of the alignment panel.

 Panels can be closed with the close button located at the top-left corner of the panel window (left side of the title area).
 The panel views can be dragged and dropped into other panel views, combining into one window with a tabbed access to the individual views.
 The drag & drop of a panel view can be initiated from the panel title label.

-Panels can also be combined into a single window by gluing several panels next to each other vertically.
-This can be done by dragging a panel to the top or bottom margin of the window of another panel.
+Panels can also be combined into a single window by docking several panels next to each other vertically.
+This can be done by dragging a panel to the top or bottom margin of the window of another panel, with a transparent blue indicator showing that the panel will be docked.
 Docking into a vertical arrangement, will allow the panels to be visible at the same time, but it will take up more screen space.

 Panels can be attached to the main document window as well.
 To do this, drag and drop the panel near the left or right margin of the main document window.
 Panels attached to the document window will resize and move with the window, making screen arrangements simpler, but using panels in this way, reduces the space available for the artwork display.